6 Ways to Improve Your Drinking Water Quality

 2. Have Your Water Tested.

 You can find out more about your water quality by having it tested by a certified laboratory.
-We offer free water testing which can reveal the presence of harmful pollutants like bacteria and chemicals in your water.
+Regular water testing is especially important if you have a private well system.
+Water testing can reveal the presence of harmful pollutants like bacteria and chemicals in your water.
 Plus, a water test can diagnose other common issues like hardness, foul odors and bad tasting water.

 3. Check for and Fix Leaks Inside and Outside Your Home.